slatinsky/DiscordChatExporter-frontend/README.md

 # DiscordChatExporter-frontend
-View your JSON [DiscordChatExporter](Tyrrrz/DiscordChatExporter) exports as if you were using Discord interface
+View your JSON [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports as if you were using Discord interface

 ## Features
 - View JSON exports using web interface
 - Message deduplication - merge multiple JSON exports and view them as if they were one
 - Advanced message lazy loading and grouping (infinite scroll without pagination) - even channels with 100k+ messages are loaded almost instantly
 - Threads support (go to thread, go back to channel where thread was created)
-- Guild search with autocomplete
+- Guild search with autocomplete and filters
 - View media files locally
 - Browse guild or direct messages
 - Discord Markdown rendering support
 - Command generator to extend your export with more messages (backup helper)
 - Right click message and select "Open in discord" to jump to message in Discord

+### System requirements (per guild)
+- You will need ~1 GB of RAM to process 100k messages.
+So if your guild export contains 1 million messages, you will need ~10 GB of RAM.
+- The viewer can handle at least ~2-4 million messages (4 GB of ram) in the browser

+Note: Discord servers are known internally as guilds